gipi/blog/_drafts/reuse-code.md

 };
 ```

+    What is a reloc?
+Binary executables often need certain bits of information fixed up before they execute.
+    ELF binaries carry a list of relocs which describe these fixups.
+Each reloc contains:
+      the address in the binary that is to get the fixup (offset)
+      the algorithm to calculate the fixup (type)
+      a symbol (string and object len)

+    At fixup time, the algorithm uses the offset & symbol, along with the value
+    currently in the file, to calculate a new value to be deposited into memory.

 ``e8fcffffff`` is the opcode for a relative jump: the encoding is ``e8<little endian 32 bits address>``
 so in our case is ``call 0xfffffffc`` that using two's complement gives us ``call -4``, but the actual base
 for the offset is the address of the following instruction: since the opcode for the ``call`` instruction takes